Mint Chutney Recipe (2 Easy Ways) | Green Chutney with Curd & Without Curd

 - Water as needed

-πΏ How to make Mint Chutney with yoghurt step -by -step Instructions:
+🌿 How to make Mint Chutney with yoghurt step -by -step Recipe:

-- Transfer the chutney to a serving bowl.
+Transfer the chutney to a serving bowl.
 It can be served immediately or refrigerated for later use.
+This chutney pairs well with various Indian snacks like samosas, Pakoras, or as a dip for tandoori dishes..⚡ See some more chutney: Garlic Chutney or Mint Chutney (Pudina Chutney) and Garlic Chutney

 - Always use fresh mint and coriander leaves for the best flavor and vibrant color.